-Hike the Emery Creek Trail, a splashy Georgia summertime adventure, to the gorgeous and secluded Emery Creek Falls near Blue Ridge.
+Hike through a lush forest, fording creeks on this splashy North Georgia adventure, to the gorgeous and secluded double waterfalls of Emery Creek Falls.

-Nestled in northwest Georgia, the Emery Creek Trail follows lushly forested creek banks to a pair of stunning, beautiful, remote waterfalls.
-The trail is a refreshing, water-filled adventure, and especially fun in Georgia’s sweltering summer months: along its scenic length, the trail splashes through 20 creek crossings to the tumbling cacades of Emery Creek Falls.
+Nestled in northwest Georgia, this trail follows lushly forested creek banks to a pair of stunning, beautiful, remote waterfalls.
+The trail is a refreshing, water-filled adventure, and especially fun in Georgia’s sweltering summer months: along its scenic length, the trail splashes through 20 creek crossings to the tumbling cascades of Emery Creek Falls.

-The remote waterfalls on this trail are well worth the hike, but the Emery Creek Trail requires some patience and experience to follow the seldom-marked trail and cross the creek’s slippery beds.
+The remote waterfalls on this trail are well worth the hike, but the trail requires some patience and experience to follow the seldom-marked trail and cross the creek’s slippery beds.
 While we don’t recommend this trail to novice hikers, it’s one of our Georgia favorites – and can be a fun adventure for experienced hikers.

 Emery Creek Trail: the hike

-The Emery Creek Trail departs the trailhead off a graveled forest road (view maps and driving directions) near Chatsworth, Georgia.
+The adventure begins at a trailhead off a graveled forest road (view maps and driving directions) near Chatsworth, Georgia.
 The trail follows a ridge along Holly Creek, catching glimpses of waterfalls and whitewater on the trail’s left far below.
 The hike reaches the convergence of Emery Creek and Holly Creek at .3 mile, the first, and often most difficult, of many creek crossings on the hike.

 The trail crosses the creek again at 1.4 miles, reaching and turning right to follow an old road bed.
 The trail crosses a wide tributary creek at 1.45 miles before departing the road bed and turning right on a green-blazed trail at 1.55 miles.
-The trail crosses Emery Creek again at 1.85 miles and 1.95 miles, crossing the boulder-strewn creek bed lined with smoothly worn pebbles.
+The trail crosses the creek again at 1.85 miles and 1.95 miles, crossing the boulder-strewn creek bed lined with smoothly worn pebbles.

-The trail makes a final crossing at 2.3 miles before reaching a signed intersection, turning left to hike a short spur trail to the lower Emery Creek Falls.
+The trail makes a final crossing at 2.3 miles before reaching a signed intersection, turning left to hike a short spur trail to the lower falls.
 The waterfall plummets over two massive granite outcrops, tumbling into a calm pool of water below.

-The hike departs the lower falls, retracing its steps on the lower falls spur to the main trail, and reaching the Emery Creek Trail, turns left.
+The hike departs the lower falls, retracing its steps on the lower falls spur to the main trail, and reaching the main trail, turns left.
 The hike treks eastbound, gaining elevation and carving through a sharp switchback before arcing northbound toward the upper Emery Creek Falls.
-A side trail departs the Emery Creek Trail at 3 miles, dropping elevation for a view of the double cascades of the upper falls on Emery Creek.
+A side trail departs the left at 3 miles, dropping elevation for a view of the double cascades of the upper waterfall.